 During puppy and kitten visits, our vets will administer a series of vaccinations to protect your pet against harmful diseases.
 Most annual checkups include at least one or several boosters.
 Our veterinarians will let you know which vaccinations your pet needs.

 Things Your Veterinarian Checks For

-Our Henderson veterinarians will check the appearance of your pet’s coat, skin, weight, and vitals.
+Our Hendersonville veterinarians will check the appearance of your pet’s coat, skin, weight, and vitals.
 We will need to know everything about your pet’s lifestyle and we will discuss preventative treatments for parasite control.
 Other things our vets may observe include: